janpeuker/awesome-tech-roles/README.md

 * [The GROW template](https://rework.withgoogle.com/guides/managers-care-professionally-personally-for-team/steps/structure-career-conversations-with-grow/) - The GROW template for structured Career Conversations from Google re:Work
 * [The Manager's Path](https://www.welcometothejungle.com/en/articles/btc-manager-path-camille-fournier) - Behind the Code summary of Camille Fournier's "The Manager's Path"
 * [Things your manager might not know](https://jvns.ca/blog/things-your-manager-might-not-know/) - Julia Evans on how to talk to your manager
+* [Writing the roadmap from engineer to manager](https://stackoverflow.blog/2021/09/17/podcast-376-writing-the-roadmap-from-engineer-to-manager/) - Stack Overflow podcast featuring amongst others Sarah Drasner, author of "Engineering Management for the Rest of Us"
 * [Zone of Genius](https://themanagershandbook.com/coaching-and-feedback/zone-of-genius) - Zone of Genius framework from The Big Leap in the "The Manager's Handbook", see also Self-determination Motivation theory (SDT) and Herzberg’s Motivation and Hygiene Factors

 ### Interviews